 How to prepare before a hurricane

-Prior preparation is crucial to ensure safety in the face of the threat of a hurricane.
-Here are the essential steps to follow:
+Prior preparation is crucial To ensure hurricane safety, here are the essential steps to follow:

 Develop an emergency plan